cp

 Copy multiple files at once to a directory:

-Copy text files to another location, in interactive mode (prompts user before overwriting):
+Copy all files with a specific extension to another location, in interactive mode (prompts user before overwriting):

 Follow symbolic links before copying: